selinkorkmz/Spotify-Streaming-History-Analysis/README.md

 ## Data Source

--The primary data source for this project is my Spotify listening history (StreamingHistory-.json) that I requested from Spotify.
+- **The primary data source for this project is my Spotify listening history (StreamingHistory-.json) that I requested from Spotify.
--The data for song's details are collected through Spotify's API, allowing for a detailed examination of each song for their artists, genres, and more.
+- **The data for song's details are collected through Spotify's API, allowing for a detailed examination of each song for their artists, genres, and more.

 ## Data Analysis